teethefox/Front-End-Development-Test/README.md

 ## Assets
 #### The following has been provided within this repository:

-- **“assets” folder** - This folder includes the **majority** of image, video and font files that will be needed.
+- `assets` folder - This folder includes the **majority** of image, video and font files that will be needed.
-- **“psd” folder** - This folder includes a Photoshop document of the design.
+- `psd` folder - This folder includes a Photoshop document of the design.
 The file is intentionally unorganized and meant to be difficult to find layers.
-- **“jpg” folder** - This folder includes a JPG of the design.
+- `jpg` folder - This folder includes a JPG of the design.
-- **“mp4” folder** - This folder includes a 20 second animation.
+- `mp4` folder - This folder includes a 20 second animation.
 The animation is a representation of the intended functionality for the design.

 ## Objectives/Requirements
 1. Use HTML5.